Welcome to the Growth & Skills Hub

 - were required to close (or remain closed) when the national lockdown came into force on 05 January 2021

-If your business received a Local Restrictions Support Grant due to the previous national lockdown, (5 Nov-Dec 2020) you do not need to reapply, Cornwall Council will use the details from your previous application to pay you.
-If you have not already claimed for this period but think you are eligible you can still make a claim.
+If your business received a Local Restrictions Support Grant due to the national lockdown in November you do not need to reapply, Cornwall Council will use the details from your previous application to make payments.
+If you have not already claimed for this period but think you are eligible you can still submit a claim.

-This grant is administered by Cornwall Council, visit their their website for full details and how to apply.
+This grant is administered by Cornwall Council, visit their their website for full details and to submit an application.

 The Government has announced a one-off top up grant for retail, hospitality and leisure businesses that are closed during the national lockdown.
 The grants available are: